co-produce a London Coworking breakfast Show in 2023!

 You’ll also support independent London businesses, the local economy and young people building their careers.

 London Coworking Assembly has been going in some shape or form since 2014.

-Since 2018 we’ve run over 30 London Coworking Assembly breakfasts at coworking spaces, London universities and the Herman Miller showroom.
+Since 2018 we’ve run over 30 London Coworking Assembly Breakfasts Shows at coworking spaces, London universities, Local Town Halls and the Herman Miller showroom.

 Independent coworking space owners and operators of all sizes